A new engineering theory describing oblique free surface impact by flexible plates: Partitioned FSI solver

 \subsection{Coupler}

-In terms of communications between the fluid and structural solvers, we use the \textit{Coupler} (which was originally developed by the Navel Surface Warfare Center Carderock Division \cite{Miller2010} and later modified by the Authors, for use in the present work), to facilitate information passing on the fluid-structure interface.
+In terms of communications between the fluid and structural solvers, we use the \textit{Coupler} (which was originally developed by the Navel Surface Warfare Center Carderock Division \cite{Miller2010} and later modified by the Authors, for use in the present work), to facilitate information passing along the fluid-structure interface.
 The grid-to-grid mapping and mesh updating is managed using a nonconforming mesh projecting technique \cite{Farhat1998}.
-Within the Coupler, inverse distance weighting interpolation (IDW) \cite{shepard1968} is used to convert hydrodynamics pressure, located at the center of each fluid patch (one face of the finite volume), along the interface, into point loads, before they are projected onto the structural mesh.
-An iterative Quasi-Newton method, IQN-ILS \cite{degroote2009,degroote2010_2}, is used to ensure solution convergence on the fluid-structure interface within each FSI time step.
+Within the Coupler, inverse distance weighting interpolation (IDW) \cite{shepard1968} is used to convert hydrodynamic pressure, located at the center of each fluid patch (one face of the finite volume), along the interface, into point loads, before they are projected onto the structural mesh.
+While the fixed-point under-relaxation approach (also known as the Aitken's relaxation method \cite{Wall2007}) was a popular coupling algorithm in partitioned FSI analysis \cite{Piro2013, Campbell2011} due to its simplicity, it is rather computational expensive compared to other coupling schemes such as the iterative Quasi-Newton method (IQN-ILS) and Interface-GMRES \cite{degroote2009,degroote2010_2}.
+As such, the IQN-ILS method is used to ensure solution convergence on the fluid-structure interface within each FSI time step.
 Detailed descriptions of the algorithm and functionality within the Coupler can be found in \cite{wu2020_2}.